 Use bubble wrap to cover this layer of cardboard.
 For extra protection, place the package into another cardboard box.

 Label the box and mark it as fragile.
-If a moving company is overseeing your transition, point out the painting to workers.
+If a moving company is overseeing your transition, point out all paintings to the workers.

 If you’re carrying out a DIY move, make sure friends and helpers are aware of the painting.

 On the moving truck, look for a spot where paintings can be placed upright.
 Do not load any heavy items on top of the paintings and watch out for any items that might fall over.
 Make sure your boxes are tucked securely in way where they will not topple over either.